Nine-ball

 The game is currently governed by the World Pool-Billiard Association (WPA), with multiple regional tours.
 The most prestigious nine-ball tournaments are the WPA World Nine-ball Championship and the U.S. Open Nine-ball Championships.
-Notable 9-Ball players in the game include Luther Lassiter, Buddy Hall, Earl Strickland and Shane Van Boening.
+Notable 9-Ball players in the game include Luther Lassiter, Buddy Hall, Efren Reyes, Earl Strickland and Shane Van Boening.
 The game is often associated with hustling and gambling, with tournaments often having a "buy-in" amount to become a participant.
 The sport has featured in popular culture, notably in the 1961 film The Hustler and its 1986 sequel The Color of Money.

 Nine-ball has been played with varied rules, with games such as ten-ball, seven-ball and three-ball being derived from the game.
 While usually a singles sport, the game can be played in doubles, with players completing alternate shots.
 Examples of tournaments featuring doubles include the World Cup of Pool, World Team Championship and the Mosconi Cup.

 History

-The game was established in America by 1920, although the exact origins are unknown.
+The game was established in America by 1920, although its exact origins are unknown.
 Nine-ball is played with the same equipment as eight-ball and other pool games.